The-Shadowserver-Foundation/training/README.md

 We also offer free online self-trainings on using IntelMQ + ELK for vetted organizations/individuals, in partnership with FIRST.org (https://www.first.org).
 If you are interested in online remote access, please contact us via the form at https://www.shadowserver.org/contact/

-Free on-site trainings are also possible (travel/accommodation costs need to be reimbursed).
+Free on-site trainings are also possible, subject to our capacity (travel/accommodation costs need to be reimbursed).

 The "Shadowserver in a box" IntelMQ + ELK VM/Docker was supported by the cyber capacity building project under the ECOWAS-G7 partnership for cybersecurity, the “Joint Platform for Advancing Cyber Security” (JPAC) in West Africa.
 The project was launched by the ECOWAS Commission in collaboration with Germany’s G7 presidency in 2022 and commissioned by the German Federal Foreign Office and the European Union Commission in 2023

 ![image](images/dashboard2.png)